VincentRouvreau/TDA-tutorial/README.md

   - [Perslay](https://github.com/MathieuCarriere/perslay): A Simple and
     Versatile Neural Network Layer for Persistence Diagrams.
 See [this notebook](tutorials/Tuto-GUDHI-perslay-visu.ipynb).
+  - RipsNet: based on a Deep Sets architecture, this Tensorflow model is a fast and robust estimation of persistent homology of point clouds.
+See [this notebook](tutorials/Tuto-GUDHI-ripsnet.ipynb).

 ### 07 - Alternative filtrations and robust TDA